LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 Side-by-Side Growth Comparisons

-Two trays of Waltham Broccoli and Genovese Basil seeds were planted, and covered.
+Two trays of Waltham Broccoli and Genovese Basil seeds were planted and covered.

 broccoli microgreens